Updated for 2023

 This is where it gets juicy.
-The total contribution max for each one is the same – $61,000 for calendar year 2022 and $66,000 for calendar year 2023 – the biggest difference between a SEP IRA and a 401k is how much you can contribute for each dollar of taxable income.
-Let me explain.
+The total contribution max for each one is the same – $61,000 for calendar year 2022 and $66,000 for calendar year 2023 – the biggest difference between a SEP IRA and a 401k is how much you can contribute against each dollar of taxable income.

-Each dollar you contribute is a function of income that is subject to self-employment tax.
-What the fuck does that mean?
-Well, that means you want to be able to contribute more without needing more income that is subject to self-employment tax (because that means higher taxes).
+Each dollar you are able to contribute is a function of income that is subject to self-employment tax.
+And that means you want to be able to contribute as much as possible, without needing more income that is subject to self-employment tax (because that means higher taxes).

 Please note that the way your contributions are calculated vary depending on whether or not you have a corporation (or an LLC taxed as a corporation).

 - SEP IRA

-- No Corp: 25% of your adjusted earned income up to the max
+- No Corp: 25% of your adjusted earned income up to the maximum allowed contribution

-- Corporation: 25% of your wages/payroll up to the max
+- Corporation: 25% of your wages, up to the maximum allowed contribution